 About

-I am a Doctoral Fellow at the ETH AI Center.
+I am a postdoctoral researcher at ETH Zurich, advised by Ryan Cotterell.
 My research lies at the intersection of natural language processing and machine learning.
-I focus on using formal methods—such as formal logic, formal language theory, and circuit complexity—to both analyze and interpret modern deep learning models, and to guide the development of new architectures and algorithms that draw inspiration from these formal perspectives.
+I use formal methods—including formal logic, formal language theory, and circuit complexity—to analyze and interpret modern deep learning models, and to guide the development of new architectures and algorithms inspired by these formal perspectives.

 Selected Publications